You rank for plenty of searches. Just not the ones that sign landlords.

-A competitor gap analysis makes the invisible visible.
-We pull the full organic keyword profile of your top 3–5 ranking competitors, compare it against yours, and surface every query they rank for that you don't.
-Filtered for commercial intent and local relevance, that list becomes a ranked content roadmap — highest-value, lowest-difficulty targets first.
+So we run the gap analysis on two axes.
+First, the funnel gap on your own site: how much of your captured traffic is landlord intent versus tenant and informational, and which owner queries you should rank for but don't.
+Second, the competitor gap: we pull the full organic keyword profile of your top 3-5 ranking competitors, compare it against yours, and surface every owner query they rank for that you don't.
+Filtered for landlord intent, those become a ranked roadmap, highest-value, lowest-difficulty targets first.

 What we do

-• Organic competitor identification.
-We start by finding your real search competitors — the businesses ranking on page 1 for your core queries in Vancouver.
-These are often different from the firms you think of as business peers.
-That gap between "who I compete with for clients" and "who outranks me in search" is frequently the most revealing output of the whole process.
+- Organic competitor identification.
+We find your real search competitors, the property managers ranking on page 1 for your core owner queries.
+These are often different from the firms you think of as rivals, and that gap is frequently the most revealing output of the whole process.

-• Keyword gap pull.
+- Keyword gap pull.
 We extract every keyword your top competitors rank for that your domain doesn't.
-For a typical professional service firm this runs to 200–500+ gap keywords once filtered for relevance and intent.
+For a typical PM firm this runs to 200-500+ gap keywords once filtered for relevance and landlord intent.

-• Intent classification.
+- Intent classification.
 Not every keyword in the gap is worth pursuing.
-We filter for purchase and research intent — queries that signal someone is actively looking for a service provider — and flag informational and navigational queries separately.
+We filter for owner and purchase intent, queries that signal a landlord actively looking for a manager, and flag tenant and informational queries separately.

-• Difficulty scoring and sequencing.
-We layer in Keyword Difficulty scores and search volume to split the gap into quick wins (low-difficulty local queries with clear commercial intent) and strategic targets (higher-volume, more competitive terms worth building toward).
-The roadmap sequences them in the right order so you're not spending three months chasing a KD 60 query when there are five KD 8 targets sitting uncontested.
+- Difficulty scoring and sequencing.
+We layer in Keyword Difficulty and search volume to split the gap into quick wins (low-difficulty landlord queries, often city terms sitting at positions 4-15) and strategic targets (the high-volume head terms worth building toward).
+The roadmap sequences them so you're not chasing "property management vancouver" for three months while five winnable city terms sit uncontested.

-• Content brief output.
-For each priority keyword: target query, search volume, difficulty score, intent classification, recommended page type, and the specific competitor page currently ranking that we're trying to displace.
-Ready to hand off to a writer or feed into the Content Architecture service.
+- Content brief output.
+For each priority keyword: target owner query, search volume, difficulty, intent, recommended page type, and the specific competitor page currently ranking that we're trying to displace.
+Ready to hand off to a writer, or feed into content optimization so your existing landlord and city pages get re-aimed at the queries that matter.

 Why this drives the rest of the work

 The gap analysis is the foundation everything else builds on.
-Content architecture expands your indexed pages based on what the gap reveals.
-Technical SEO ensures those new pages get crawled and indexed.
-Schema markup makes them eligible for rich results.
-Without the gap analysis, we're guessing at what to build.
-With it, every page we create has a specific query it's designed to win.
+Content optimization re-aims your existing landlord pages at the owner queries the gap reveals.
+Internal linking wakes up the dormant city pages so they can rank for them.
+Technical SEO makes sure those pages get crawled and indexed.
+Without the gap analysis, we're guessing at what to target.
+With it, every page has a specific owner query it's built to win.

 What you get

-A prioritized spreadsheet with every gap keyword scored, classified by intent, and sorted into quick-win and strategic tiers — plus a written summary of the three to five highest-priority gaps with specific context: why that query matters for your vertical, which competitor owns it today, and what type of page would displace them.
+A prioritized spreadsheet with every gap keyword scored, classified by intent, and sorted into quick-win and strategic tiers, plus the funnel split showing exactly how much of your traffic is landlord versus tenant versus informational, and a written summary of the three to five highest-priority gaps: why that owner query matters, which competitor owns it today, and what type of page would displace them.
 A deliverable your team can act on immediately, in-house or with us.

 Keyword gap analysis, answered.